-HERE is a talk I gave in Stockholm, Sweden in 2014 that summarizes the various aspects of Vitamin C.
+The video below is a talk I gave in Stockholm, Sweden in 2014 that summarizes the various important aspects of Vitamin C in mammals.

 Are you concerned about vitamin C toxicity?
-You shouldn’t be.
-History and science has already shown it to be one of the safest interventions.
+People without G6pd deficiency shouldn’t be concerned.
+History and science has already shown ascorbate to be one of the safest interventions.
 Read about the mythology of vitamin C toxicity, including kidney stones here.

-Today, more and more publications in peer-reviewed literature are available.
+Today, more and more publications in peer-reviewed literature are are available.
 They show the necessity and benefit of ascorbate to the immune cells called macrophages and neutrophils.
 Without vitamin C, the immune system is paralyzed and unable to regenerate the ability to dissolve disease-causing elements in the body.
-Vitamin C is also paramount in combating toxin mediated diseases such as whooping cough and tetanus.
+Vitamin C is also paramount in combating toxin-mediated diseases such as whooping cough and tetanus.
 HERE is an article I wrote on the science and necessity of vitamin C in whooping cough.
-More support for vitamin C in whooping cough can be found on the testimonial area on my website and from this older article A Preliminary Report on the Use of Cevitamic Acid in the Treatment of Whooping C

 HERE is an important article from 2014 showing the benefits of vitamin C on morbidity and mortality in the sickest types of hospital patients, even with kidney and liver failure.
-And HERE is the follow up article by some of the same researchers.
+And HERE is the follow up article by some of the same researchers for vitamin C.

 In 2017 Marik et.al published an article on the severe sepsis and vitamin C. See the abstract HERE.